 Parents as partners in successful Relationships Education

-The latest DfE Relationships Education Guidance emphasis the key role parents play as partners in successful Relationships Education, and we fully support that approach.
+The DfE Relationships Education Guidance emphasises the key role parents play as partners in successful Relationships Education.

 - Schools must teach Relationships Education with respect for the backgrounds and beliefs of pupils and parents whilst ensuring pupils are provided with knowledge relating to the Law.